Stone

 Data requests

-For data-subject requests not covered by the in-app controls (rare — the in-app controls already give you everything in your local + iCloud + Worker zone), email us at the address in Settings ▸ About.
+For data-subject requests not covered by the in-app controls (rare — the in-app controls already give you everything in your local, iCloud, and server-side data), use the contact method in Settings ▸ About (see Contact below).

 Changes to this policy